Pinaki82/Tulu-C-IDE/README.md

 ***Add a program/folder to system search path:***

 Some programs like [Ctags](https://github.com/universal-ctags/ctags-win32) and [Artistic Style](http://astyle.sourceforge.net/) need to be added to the PATH.
-Once the program (binary) folders of those utilities are added to the PATH, those programs can be accessed externally (e.g., command prompt) by any other program.
+Once the program folders (containing the binary) of those utilities are added to the PATH, those programs can be accessed externally (e.g., command prompt) by any other program.

 ![AddToPATH2](https://user-images.githubusercontent.com/16861933/103427339-6f7daa80-4be6-11eb-81b0-b2d3dfa05ff1.gif)